-At the Disciplinary Conference with the Dean of Student Life or designee, the charged student will have all the disciplinary options outlined below fully explained:
+At the Disciplinary Conference with the Vice President of Student Life or designee, the charged student will have all the disciplinary options outlined below fully explained:

-1. Plead not responsible to the charge(s) and have a regular hearing before the Judicial Council\ where a determination of responsibility will be made.
+1. Plead not responsible to the charge(s) and have a regular hearing before the Judicial Council where a determination of responsibility will be made.
 If held responsible by the Judicial Council, an appropriate sanction will be determined.

-2. Accept responsibility for the charge(s) and elect for the Judicial Council\ to determine an appropriate sanction
+2. Accept responsibility for the charge(s) and elect for the Judicial Council to determine an appropriate sanction

-3. Plead not responsible to the charge(s) and request an administrative hearing before the Dean of Student Life or designee where a determination of responsibility will be made.
-If held responsible by this judicial coordinator, an appropriate sanction will be determined.
-The Dean or designee may decline to conduct the administrative hearing, in which case the Judicial Council must hear the matter.
+3. Plead not responsible to the charge(s) and request an administrative hearing before the Vice President of Student Life or designee where a determination of responsibility will be made.
+If held responsible, an appropriate sanction will be determined.
+The Vice President or designee may decline to conduct the administrative hearing, in which case the Judicial Coordinator must hear the matter.

-4. Accept responsibility for the charge(s) and elect for the Dean of Student Life or designee to determine an appropriate sanction.
-The Dean of Student Life or designee may decline to conduct the administrative hearing, in which case the Judicial Council must hear the matter.
+4. Accept responsibility for the charge(s) and elect for the Vice President of Student Life or designee to determine an appropriate sanction.
+The Vice President of Student Life or designee may decline to conduct the administrative hearing, in which case the Judicial Coordinator must hear the matter.

-\Only cases involving Level C or D violations will be forwarded to a Judicial Council hearing.
+Only cases involving Level C or D violations will be forwarded to a Judicial Council hearing.
 If a student requests a hearing for a Level A or B violation the hearing will be an Administrative hearing.
-Also, in situations involving information of a confidential, sensitive or personal nature, the Dean of Student Life may determine that it is inappropriate for the proceedings to be held before the full Judicial Council and convene an administrative hearing.
+Also, in situations involving information of a confidential, sensitive or personal nature, the Vice President of Student Life may determine that it is inappropriate for the proceedings to be held before the full Judicial Council and convene an administrative hearing.